koryvette/LOU---JS/readme.md

 * https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css

-Javascript/JQuery
+Although Javascript was used throughtout this site for various tasks, the files used for this project are:
 * index.js
+* LOU/ApiLoad.js

+## Instructions
+The following functionality has been added to this site:

+* This project will require the use of:
+   * Node
+   * Express
-* ApiLoad.js
+   * xml2js
+* In the Command Prompt, change the directory to the folder where the project is saved.
+* Once the directory is changed, type "node index.js" in the Command Prompt.
+* Open you web browser.
+* in the address bar of your web brower, type "localhost:3100".
+* The page should load with data from the API.
+It may take a minute or two, due to the amount of data, but be patient.

 ## Funtionality
 The following functionality has been added to this site:

 * A function was created to capture the current month, based on today's date.
 This data is used as part of the actual API.
-* Once the date/month is captured, the API is used to obtain events for the current month.
+* Once the date/month is captured, the value is added to the API string.
-* JQuery was used to create the background fade in/fade out
-* JQuery was also used to filter the event list
+* The API is used to obtain events for the current month.
-* Form at bottom of page allows user to add an event (although not posted to database)
+* Once data is obtained from the API, XML is converted to JSON.
+* Converted JSON data is sent to client, where it is prepared for use in webpage.
+* Using string interpolation, HTML is scripted and sent to the correct DIV in the index.html page.
-* This site is also available through github/pages using the link below:
+* By comparison, this site is hardcoded and data is also available through github/pages using the link below:
   https://koryvette.github.io/eventcalendar
-* Testing was done on the github/pages link to ensure various screen sizes and browsers were functional.

 ## Known Issues
 Here are a few known issues with the site:
-* This site is not currently connected to a database.
-All of the events listed within this site were exported from an MS Access database to an HTML format.
-From there, the event data was copied/pasted to the appropriate sites.
+* .
 * "New Event" form does not post information.
 This is a mock-up form to be used later when tied to a database.
-* Dates of "New Event" form currently display 31 days for all 12 months.
+*
 * Columns do not fully extend across table, leaving empty space on some pages.
-* Columns also do not align when there are more than one table on a page.
+*